vincentName/verademo-dotnetcore/README.md

 * `/profile` allows the current user to modify their profile.
 * `/login` allows you to log in to your account
 * `/register` allows you to create a new user account
-* `/tools` shows a tools page that shows a fortune or lets you ping a host.
+* `/tools` shows a tools page that shows a fortune or lets you ping a host.,,,,,,,,,

 ## Run